Invasive Species Strike Team

 Invasive species are a serious threat to ecosystem biodiversity.
 They are known to out-compete natives for resources and have potential to monopolize an area if not controlled.
 The Ottawa Conservation District encourages landowners to contact us or their local natural resources professionals to assist in identifying and/or managing unwanted exotic species.
 For more information on invasive species, visit michigan.gov/invasives .

-Please contact our West Michigan Cooperative Invasive Species Management Area Coordinator, Joe Vander Yacht, for more information on available funding for invasive species treatments.
+Please contact our West Michigan Cooperative Invasive Species Management Area Coordinator, Natalie Bekins, or our Invasive Species Specialist, Will Latham, for more information on available funding for invasive species treatments.

 Hemlock Wooly Adelgid (HWA) Project

 The Hemlock Woolly Adelgid Crew is working to control and eradicate hemlock woolly adelgid (HWA): an invasive insect that feeds on and kills Eastern hemlock (Tsuga canadensis) trees.